Azad Kashmir Regular Force: Azad Army

 The 'Azad Army', so called by the Azad Kashmir provisional government, was made up of the former soldiers of the British Indian Army from the regions that later became Azad Kashmir (mostly Poonch, but some also from Mirpur and Muzaffarabad).
 They were originally recruited for the British Indian Army during the World War II by Khan Muhammad Khan of Bagh, who served as the recruitment officer for the British war effort.

 Christopher Snedden estimates that 50,000 youth joined the Army during the war, calling themselves "Punjabi Musalmans" and serving in the Punjab Regiment(s).
 Demobilised after the war, they returned to their home districts, where they grew increasingly dissatisfied with the living conditions.
-During and after the Partition of India, the All-India Muslim League working from across the border and the local Muslim Conference which was allied to the Muslim League, channeled their disaffection into a call for accession to Pakistan.
+During and after the Partition of India, the All-India Muslim League working from across the border and the local Muslim Conference, which was allied to the Muslim League, channeled their disaffection into a call for accession to Pakistan.
 Sardar Ibrahim Khan, the Muslim Conference MLA from Bagh, and Sardar Abdul Qayyum Khan, a local zamindar and himself a World War veteran, were the key leaders.

 Sardar Ibrahim escaped to West Pakistan towards the end of August 1947 and established a base for the rebellion in Murree.
-By 12 September, he also got Pakistan government into supporting their effort, providing arms and military leadership.
+By 12 September, he also got the Pakistan government into supporting their effort, providing arms and military leadership.
 A military headquarters called GHQ Azad was established in Gujrat staffed by former Indian National Army officers living in Pakistan, which provided higher military direction to the rebels that made up the 'Azad Army'.

 Military operations started on 6 October 1947.
 Jammu and Kashmir State Forces, which were thinly stretched along the border, withdrew to their garrisons in towns (Poonch, Kotli, Mirpur and Bhimber) and the Azad forces took control of the border areas.
 The rebels now outnumbered the State Forces (of about 9,000 men) many times over.
 While this was ongoing, Pakistan launched a tribal invasion of Kashmir on 22 October, via Muzaffarabad, which initiated the First Kashmir War.
 The Maharaja of Jammu and Kashmir acceded to India in return for military support, and India air-lifted troops for the defence of the Kashmir Valley.
-From this point onwards, the Azad forces, Pashtun tribes and other interested militias from Pakistan fought the Jammu and Kashmir State Forces and the Indian Army, till a ceasefire was called at the end of December 1948.
+From this point onwards, the Azad forces, Pashtun tribes, and other interested militias from Pakistan fought the Jammu and Kashmir State Forces and the Indian Army, till a ceasefire was called at the end of December 1948.
 The regular Pakistan Army also participated in some of the key battles and supported the rebels from the rear.